riskframe/ai-rmm/framework/manage-2.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Manage 2.2
-## Manage 2.2: Mechanisms are in place and applied to sustain the value of deployed AI systems.
+> Mechanisms are in place and applied to sustain the value of deployed AI systems. [@playbook]

 ### Manage 2.2.1.
 Establish Ongoing Monitoring and Evaluation.